Richard Velazquez: Marketing and Product Management

 After Berkeley, Velazquez switched to a marketing role with the Procter and Gamble Commercial Company in Guaynabo, Puerto Rico in 2004.
 As an Assistant Brand Manager, he focused on marketing consumer packaged goods to the U.S. Hispanic and Puerto Rican markets.
 He was later recruited by Microsoft's Corporate Marketing Group and relocated to Redmond, Washington.
 In the Corporate Marketing Group, he worked as a Senior Market Research Manager.
 He transferred to the Product Planning group at Xbox in July, 2006.
 He served as guest lecturer at the University of Washington in the areas of Marketing and New Product Development and Design.
 In 2011, he relocated to New York City for an executive position at PepsiCo.
 In 2017, he relocated near San Diego to take on the newly formed role of Global Head of Brand for Denon at Sound United.
+In 2018, he relocated back to Seattle for an international marketing role for the Alexa team at Amazon.

 Community and professional organizations

 Velazquez's involvement in professional and community organizations began at the Cooper Union, as one of the founders and the Treasurer for the Society of Hispanic Professional Engineers (SHPE) Cooper Union Student Chapter.

-While at Honda, he served as the Vice Chair for Region VI of the SHPE National Student Affairs Committee, Vice Chairman for Columbus of the Society of Automotive Engineers Dayton Section, and Chairman of SAE Midwest Mini-Baja Competition.
-He also founded the Columbus Chapter of the SHPE and served as president until leaving for Germany.
+While at Honda, he was the Vice Chair for Region VI of the SHPE National Student Affairs Committee, Vice Chairman for Columbus of the Society of Automotive Engineers Dayton Section, and Chairman of SAE Midwest Mini-Baja Competition.
+He also founded the Columbus Chapter of the SHPE and was president until leaving for Germany.

 At Berkeley, he founded the Hispanic MBA Student Association.
 In Puerto Rico, he was elected President of the local chapter of the National Society of Hispanic MBAs.
 After arriving at Microsoft, he co-founded the Seattle Chapter of the National Society of Hispanic MBAs.
-He served as Executive Vice President of NSHMBA Seattle Chapter in 2005-2006 and has served as President of the Chapter from 2008 until his relocation to New York in 2011.
+He was executive vice-president of NSHMBA Seattle Chapter in 2005-2006 and president of the chapter from 2008 until his relocation to New York in 2011.

 Velazquez was inducted into the Latino Leaders Magazine Club Leaders of the Future for New York in 2012.
 He was also inducted into the Diversity MBA Magazine Top 100 Under 50 Executive and Emerging Leaders in 2011.
 Velazquez was recognized as a Rising Star for the NSHMBA national organization in 2009 and received both a Brillante award and Distinguished Lifetime Leader award from the same organization.
 Also in 2009, Velazquez was selected as a Puget Sound Business Journal 40 under 40 Honoree.
 "Puget Sound Business Journal's 40 Under 40 program is the region's premier award program that spotlights the top business leaders under the age of 40 who excel in their industry and show dynamic leadership."
-Velazquez was a regular contributor to the business and economy section of tú Decides Newspaper, a bi-lingual English/Spanish newspaper in Washington state.
+Velazquez was a contributor to the business and economy section of tú Decides Newspaper, a bi-lingual English/Spanish newspaper in Washington state.
 He was also featured in the February/March 2010 issue of Latino Leaders magazine.